Rapid Response funding call

 TRL 9 Actual system proven in operational environment

-Any company that is active within Scottish aquaculture or a related sector (including those headquartered overseas but have operations in Scotland), and is willing to contribute resources to the project – be it cash, in-kind or a combination of both – is eligible to apply.
+Any company that is active within Scottish aquaculture or a related sector (including those headquartered overseas but having operations in Scotland), and that is willing to contribute resources to the project – be it cash, in-kind or a combination of both – is eligible to apply.

-In collaboration with an industry partner, any recognised Scottish higher education institution (HEI) or research institute can also apply.
+In collaboration with an industry partner, any recognised Scottish higher education institution (HEI) can also apply.
+Scottish research institutes and other higher education institutions from across the UK and elsewhere may participate as sub-contracted parties to the main academic research lead.

 Section 3: Level of funding

 Generally, SAIC funding will be awarded up to a maximum of 50% of the total project cost.
-Therefore, if you are an industry partner or a consortium of industry partners you must be able to demonstrate that you are able to contribute a minimum of 50% of the cost.
+Therefore, if you are an industry partner (or a consortium of industry partners) you must be able to demonstrate that you are able to contribute a minimum of 50% of the total cost as a combination of cash or in-kind.

-If you are a HEI or research institute, you will be awarded funding at the rate of 80% Full Economic Costing (FEC).
-The remaining 20% does not constitute a contribution to the project by you, nor will it be payable to you by any other partner.
+If you are a higher education institution, you will be awarded funding at the rate of 80% Full Economic Costing (FEC).
+The remaining 20% must be covered by your institution, and may not be reclaimed or cross-charged to other sources of funding.

 Please note: SAIC complies with State Aid rules.
 Full details can be found at the Scottish Funding Council’s State Aid Registration page.